Alberto Vázquez (artist): Career

-He studied on University of Vigo and University of Valencia.
+He studied in the Faculty of Fine Arts of Pontevedra and Technical University of Valencia.
 One of the co-founders of Polaqia comic-book creators group, he published his first album in 2002.
 His comic books include Freda (2003, with Kike Benlloch), Psiconautas (2006) and El evangelio de Judas (2007).
 His drawings were published in El País, he also illustrated works of Edgar Allan Poe and H. P. Lovecraft.

 In 2011, together with Pedro Rivero, he adapted his own graphic novel, Psiconautas, in a form of a short animated film under the title Birdboy.
 It won a Goya Award and encouraged them to direct the 76-minute version, Birdboy: The Forgotten Children, which premiered in 2016.
 In the next year, Vázquez received two more Goya Awards: one for the best animated feature film and one for a short (Decorado).

 On June 16, 2020, a trailer was released for his next feature film, Unicorn Wars, which is an adult animated film about the gruesome war against teddy bears and unicorns, or as the teddy bears call them, devils.
 A year after the trailer debuted, Vázquez and the crew of Unicorn Wars was at the Annecy International Animation Film Festival in a Work In Progress panel in which it took place at the Salle Pierre Lamy.
 He explained the production process, part of the plot, and the festival shown clips.